Forward note from BB: no, the image of the baby kicking is not real!

 You’ll be timing how long it takes for you to feel 10 kicks or movements.
 Have a pen and pad handy, and focus on all the movements your baby makes.

 Over time, you will become aware of what’s normal for your baby, in terms of how many movements you feel by a certain time.

 If you don’t notice 10 movements in a two hour period, or there is any change from what’s normal for your baby, contact your care provider immediately.

 It’s important to have your baby’s wellbeing monitored sooner rather than later.

 #6: Does reduced baby kicking mean something is wrong?

-While it doesn’t always means something is wrong, reduced movement can be an indicator of fetal distress from lack of nutrition or oxygen.
+While it doesn’t always mean something is wrong, reduced movement can be an indicator of fetal distress from lack of nutrition or oxygen.

 A maternal and fetal assessment will be done to look at the cause of reduced fetal movements.

 This involves an ultrasound to check the blood flow of the placenta and baby’s wellbeing, as well as how they respond to stimuli.

 Sometimes a problem is detected and your care provider will discuss with you how to proceed if your baby needs to be born early, to prevent further complications.